-Identifie r Recommendation description Use case reference Smm.01 It is recommended that a requirement be specified that the SMM is capable of generating notifications about status changes in an ongoing software modification process (see note 3).
+Identifie er Recommendation description Use case reference Smm.01 It is recommended that a requirement be specified that the SMM is capable of generating notifications about status changes in an ongoing software modification process (see note 3).
 Clause 5.7 Smm.01 It is recommended that a requirement be specified that the SMM is capable of suspending and resuming an ongoing software modification process.
 This implies the suspension at least at step boundaries of the software modification process.
 It can also imply the SMM requesting collaborating entities (e.g. the tester) to suspend/resume an operation they are carrying out as part of the software modification process (see note 4).
-Clause 5.7 Smm.01 It is recommended that a requirement be specified that the SMM is capable of evaluating, based on the related capabilities of the NFV-MANO functional active as well as the operator's configuration, whether the Clauses 5.2.2.7, 5.2.2.8, 5.3.3.7 and 5.3.3.8 TE 1: The SMM decision making process depends on the operator policies, the encountered situation such as a failure; it can include waiting for feedback from the consumer that has triggered the software modification.
-TE 2: The NFV-MANO functional entities could be the target NFV-MANO functional entities and also th impacted NFV-MANO functional entities.
+Clause 5.7 Smm.01 It is recommended that a requirement be specified that the SMM is capable of evaluating, based on the related capabilities of the NFV-MANO functional entity as well as the operator's configuration, whether the Clauses 5.2.2.7, 5.2.2.8, 5.3.3.7 and 5.3.3.8 NOTE 1: TE 1: The SMM decision making process depends on the operator policies, the encountered situation such as a failure; it can include waiting for feedback from the consumer that has triggered the software modification.
+NOTE 2: The NFV-MANO functional entities could be the target NFV-MANO functional entitipacted NFV-MANO functional entities. ne NFV-MANO functional entities could be the target NFV-MANO functional entities and also the spacted NFV-MANO functional entities.
+NOTE 3: atus changes include at least the start and the end of the software modification, as well as the step oundaries of the software modification process.
+NOTE 4: Clause 5.6.1 of ETSI GS NFV-IFA 010 [i.7], mandates the entire software modification task including preparation work and closing actions to be completed within a maximum maintenance period or, in case of a long-running maintenance, be completed as a set of separate phases, whereby each phase (including its preparation and closing work) can be completed within the specified maximum maintenance period.
+It is further clarified that the functionality to support splitting the entire software modification into multiple phases could be realized by allowing to "pause" (i.e. suspend and resume) the software modification process at certain provider defined steps of the modification process.